 She asked if I would be there, and I confidently told her I would make it.
 I forgot to add it to my calendar, and in that instant, I remembered it started at 8 am.
 It was now 8:15.
 Crap!!

 Looking down at my clothes, I realized pajamas would not be appropriate.
 While frantically running upstairs and undressing, I was on the verge of tears.
 Abby would understand if I was unable to make it due to a flare in symptoms even if she would be disappointed.
-However, I had merely forgotten; another unfortunate side effect to living with fibromyalgia.
+However, I had merely forgotten; another unfortunate side effect of living with fibromyalgia.

 Gripping the steering wheel, it took all my concentration to not speed as I raced against the clock to get to my kids’ elementary school.
 I was saying over and over, “Please don’t let me be late.
 Please don’t let me be late.”